minvws/nl-kat-coordination/rocky/docs/reports.md

 Front-end flow is being designed.

 The backend implementation of reports is not dependent on the flow of generating reports.
 In the backend a report is of one type and has one OOI as scope.
-When multiple reports for multiple OOIs is generated, this is just a combination of multiple reports combined with a table of contents.
+When multiple reports for multiple OOIs are generated, this is just a combination of multiple reports combined with a table of contents.